digitalaotearoa/digitalaotearoa.github.io/index.markdown

 Beyond that, there are many ways to get involved:

+- Join our [general notifications mailing list](https://mailchi.mp/1b0bd6351e7f/govzeroaotearoa-updates) to get updates and announcements
-- Join our [community chat server](chat) to talk, share, learn, collaborate and to keep up with others
+- Join us on [our slack](https://join.slack.com/t/digitalaotearoa/shared_invite/zt-12zvsey93-uiTgn3ddyriYPUYOs_rHnw) to talk, share, learn, collaborate and to keep up with others
-- Starting in February 2022, there will be a [community town hall](townhall) every Friday at 1200 NZT to share news and showcase projects
+- Starting in March 2022, there will be a [community town hall](townhall) every Friday at 1200 NZT to share news and showcase projects
 - Share your ideas for [optimistic and pessimistic futures](https://govzeroaotearoa.github.io/futures)
 - You can participate in an [existing project](projects) or add your own
-- You can share an idea, problem or opportunity that others might also want to discuss, and perhaps form a project around
+- Share an idea, problem or opportunity that others might also want to discuss, and perhaps form a project around
-- You can join the "Community development" project to help grow this community around Aotearo
+- Join the "Community development" project to help grow this community around Aotearoa
-- You can contribute funding or help apply for grants to support projects that need help
+- Or, you can contribute funding or help apply for grants to support projects that need help

 We also encourage professional organisations and NGOs to support your staff to participate in Gov Zero Aotearoa on work time, and to engage or partner with projects where there are shared goals.

 ## Community projects